-Currently I work as a Senior Software Engineer and am responsible for the design and development of both server- and client-side products.
-To date this has included the development of an HTML5 game engine using TypeScript as well as a server back-end developed in C#, which is responsible for millions of transactions on a daily basis.
+I currently work full-time as a Senior Software Engineer developing the next generation of electronic health record (EHR) software.
+This change was recent (August of 2020).
+Although I changed back to a web-based development job, I worked as a Lead Developer for just under 5 years at a game studio, and was responsible for the design and development of both server- and client-side products.
+This included the development of two HTML5 game engines using TypeScript as well as a server back-end developed in C#, which is responsible for millions of transactions on a daily basis.

 Most of my game development work has been on independent projects over the years.
 I have experience using game engines such as Torque, Unreal 2004/3/4, and previously developed a product on the XNA platform.
 I am proficient at low-poly modeling, unwrapping, texturing, scripting and programming for games.
 I also have some experience writing plugins for applications such as 3D Studio max.